 The Cambourne to Cambridge project is split into two phases - this public consultation focuses on phase one and the proposed options for a new bus route between Cambridge and a new park and ride site to the east of Cambourne.

-The Greater Cambridge Partnership would like you to tell us your prefered option for the proposed park and ride site and your prefered option for the new bus route.
+The Greater Cambridge Partnership would like you to tell us your preferred option for the proposed park and ride site and your preferred option for the new bus route.
 All options are listed below.

 We also welcome any comments and feedback you have on the proposed scheme.